apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 The following changes will be made to implement the new CLI option:

 - Add new string variable to class `CheckCmd` to enable the new option.
-- Add new class `Z3SolverContextForArrays`, which extends class `Z3SolverContext`.
 - Add new class `SymbStateRewriterImplWithArrays`, which extends class `SymbStateRewriterImpl`.
-- Use the new option to select between different `SolverContext` and `SymbStateRewriter` implementations in classes `BoundedCheckerPassImpl`,  `RecordingSolverContext`, `PreproSolverContext`, and `SymbStateRewriterAuto`.
+- Use the new option to select between different `SymbStateRewriter` implementations in classes `BoundedCheckerPassImpl` and `SymbStateRewriterAuto`.

 ## 2. Testing the new encoding

 The new encoding should provide the same results as the existing one, the available test suit will thus be used to test the new encoding.
-To achieve this, the test suit will be made parametric w.r.t. the implementations of the `SolverContext` and `SymbStateRewriter`.
+To achieve this, the test suit needs to be made parametric w.r.t. the implementations of `SymbStateRewriter`.

 ### Code changes

-The following changes will be made to implement the parametric testing:
+The following changes will be made to implement the tests for the new encoding:

-- Refactor the classes in `tla-bmcmt/src/test` to enable testing with different implementations of `SolverContext` and `SymbStateRewriter`.
+- Refactor the classes in `tla-bmcmt/src/test` to enable unit testing with different implementations of `SymbStateRewriter`.
+- Add unit tests for the new encoding, which should be similar to existing tests, but use `SymbStateRewriterImplWithArrays` instead of `SymbStateRewriterImpl`.
+- Add integration tests for the new encoding, which should be similar to existing tests, but have the `smt-encoding` flag set to `arrays`.

 ## 3. Encoding sets